godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 -  ready : These are commands that will run when a room loads, after it becomes visible (i.e. once ":setup" completes and after the "transition in").
 -  cant_reach : The ":cant_reach" event will fire when the game character has
-   walked as far as it can to try and reach an ESCItem's location, but the current navigation polygon prevents it from reaching the destination.
-You can use this event to have the character say "Sorry, I can't reach it." for example if there's an obstacle blocking their path.
+   walked as far as it can to try and reach an `ESCItem`'s location, but the current navigation polygon prevents the character from reaching the destination.
+You can use this event to have the character say, "Sorry, I can't reach it." for example if there's an obstacle blocking the character's path.

 Plugin Events
 ~~~~~~~~~~~~~